Ogma

 • Telecommunications: Analyze network topology and traffic flows with dynamic grouping

-• Supply chain: Understand complex supplier relationships and logistics networks
+• Supply chain: Progressive disclosure manages information density in complex logistics networks

 • Knowledge graphs: Navigate and cluster RDF data for semantic analysis